 Further participant applications 2016 (PDF)

-The winners of the vector award 2016 were honored at Hannover Messe.
-The golden vector® award won Robotic Drilling Systems from Norway.
-From right to left: Rune Bjørnbekk, Jimmy Bostrøm (beide Robotic Drilling Systems), Laudator and patron of the contest Ken Fouhy, vdi nachrichten, Harald Nehring, igus GmbH.
+The gold vector award was won by the company Robotic Drilling Systems from Norway.
+From r. to l.: Rune Bjørnbekk, Jimmy Bostrøm (both Robotic Drilling Systems, speaker at the award ceremony and patron of the competition Ken Fouhy, vdi nachrichten, Harald Nehring, igus GmbH.

 Simon Pichler +49 2203 9649 7276 Your requirements?